-You can do it elsewhere too, but this is the easiest way to fulfill the physical and environmental criteria of the PETTLEP model.
+You can do it elsewhere, too, but this is the easiest way to fulfill the physical and environmental criteria of the PETTLEP model.

-2. Remember: vivid imagery is the key.
+2. Vivid imagery is the key.

 Let’s say you’re going to rehearse your squat in the first person.
-You want to see the entire process in your mind’s eye–getting under the bar, stepping back, dropping, rising, and continuing for each rep.
+You want to see the entire process in your head—getting under the bar, stepping back, dropping, rising, and continuing for each rep.

 You also want to feel your body move and your muscles strain against the load.
-You should feel the bar on your back, how your knees and hips shift, driving out the hole, and so forth.
+You should feel the bar on your back, how your knees and hips shift, driving out of the hole, and so forth.

 3. Make mental gains.

-The easiest way to apply this to weightlifting is envisioning achieving your goal in the set you’re about to do.
+An easy way to apply this to weightlifting is envisioning achieving your goal in the set you’re about to do.

-(And, just to be clear, you would visualize each rep of the entire set, just as you were doing it.)
+(And, just to be clear, you would visualize each rep of the entire set, just as if you were doing it.)